 How to avoid it

 Taking time before returning a favor can help us to avoid being exploited via the norm of reciprocity.
-To stop social norms from affecting our decision making, building criticism into the process is useful.
-Practising nonconformity can also help people get used to being the odd one out.
+To stop social norms from affecting our decision-making, building criticism into the process is useful.
+Practicing nonconformity can also help people get used to being the odd one out.

 Related TDL articles